Glass Soup

 Glass Soup is a surreal fiction novel written by the American writer Jonathan Carroll, first published in 2006.
 It tells the story of a group of people who live in Vienna.
 They find out that they are caught in a battle of Gods and Chaos.
-This fiction consists many elements of Judeo-Christian mythology and popular culture mythos.
+This fiction consists many elements of Judeo-Christian-Islamic mythology and popular culture mythos.
 It is a blend of real and unreal, living and dead, and good and evil.